|Student Help / FAQ|

 If you visit a Blackboard site and discover that nothing looks right -- that all you see is the announcements or the "home page" for the site -- then the main menu, has been minimized.
 Look in the far left margin of the browser window, for a small ">" icon.
 Click it to restore course menu to the left column.
 You can minimize the left menu by clicking the "<" between the course menu and the page content then reopening it as above.
 Blackboard remembers your setting and uses it next time you log in.

 Why aren’t all my courses listed in “My Courses?”

 Only the courses where a professor is actually planning to use Blackboard are listed.
 Sometimes a professor forgets to make the site available, and sometimes a professor combines multiple classes into a single merged site, so Blackboard course sites aren't necessarily named quite the same way as they are in the course schedule.

 Why do I get an error when I try to upload an attachment to Blackboard?

 This could be a problem with your browser (try using FireFox if you're using Internet Explorer, or vice versa), but the first thing to check is your choice of file names.
-To avoid all sorts of problems, any Internet file should be named using only letters, digits, dashes, and underscores, and should have file extensions that specify the type.
-So even if you're a Mac user, avoid files with names like "33 1/3%" or "Lecture Notes 2/2/04".
+To avoid all sorts of problems, any Internet file should be named using only letters, digits, dashes and underscores and should have file extensions that specify the type.
+So even if you're a Mac user, avoid files with names like "33 1/3%" or "Lecture Notes 2/2/04."
 Use names like "one_third.htm" or "lecture-notes-2-2-04.ppt" instead.
-Be especially careful to avoid spaces at the beginnings of file names -- they're easy to include by accident, and hard to notice unless you are looking for them.
+Be especially careful to avoid spaces at the beginning of file names—they're easy to include by accident and hard to notice unless you are looking for them.
 Keep the file name as short as possible.

 ^ back to top